shashachu/resource-bundling-bug/README.md

 ## Repro
 1. Install the app using `./gradlew installDebug` and launch it.
 Note the background of the activity is purple.
 2. Change the background color of the activity to something else.
 3. Re-build and install using `./gradlew installDebug` and note the background is still purple.
-(You may have to retry steps 1-3)
 4. Run `./gradlew clean installDebug` and note the background is still purple.

 Commenting out the `srcDirs` block in `app/build.gradle` will fix the issue.